 With over 30 years of experience, Buffalo Joe’s does even more than river rafting, including winter sporting activities and ATVs in addition to their whitewater services and expertise in all things outdoors.
 With over 60 boats, depending on the river water levels, Buffalo Joe’s combines hometown business acumen with professional services and style.

-Appropriate for all ages, depending on the flow of the river seasonally, Buffalo Joe’s offers several trips.
+Appropriate for all ages, depending on the flow of the river seasonally, Buffalo Joe’s rafting offers several trips.
 From the rapid-heavy “Numbers” to easier float trips, there is a comfortable speed for everyone.
 Feeling adventurous myself, the Browns Canyon full-day raft trip was a perfect fit for a day full of adventure.

 Our guide, JT, smoothly operated the raft through exciting rapids, scenic floating segments of the trip, and even prepared the famous steak lunch for which Buffalo Joe’s is known in a private spot along the river.
 Other companies are catch as catch can with baloney sandwiches and Kool-Aid served wherever an open spot on the river allows.